 - "Bad Girls," “Wasted” or “I Feel Love” by Donna Summer, Queen of Disco.

 - "Don’t Leave Me This Way" by Thelma Houston (1975).
 Wow.
 Turn it up and listen to a sweet ballad turn into a powerhouse dance song.

 - "Le Freak" by Chic (1978)

-- Shake Your Groove Thing.
-This was racy back in the day.
+- Shake Your Groove Thing was racy back in the day.
 Don't look for chipmunk songs unless you're DJ-ing a bunch of tweenies.
-And, Alvin would blush if he knew what the words meant.
+Hey, Alvin would blush if he knew what the words meant.